dendronhq/handbook/handbook/templates.people.onboarding.md

 Dendron requires you to enable 2FA[^2fa]

- :red_circle: This absolutely must be done within a week or you will be locked out and need to wait for an admin to get around to helping you get reconnected.
+This absolutely must be done within a week or you will be locked out and need to wait for an admin to get around to helping you get reconnected.

-1. [ ]  Enable 2FA on your Dendron email account (Gmail/GSuite) (this should have been an option to do when you first received the invitation to the account).
+- [ ]  Enable 2FA on your Dendron email account (Gmail/GSuite) (this should have been an option to do when you first received the invitation to the account).
-2. [ ]  Enable [two-factor authentication](https://docs.github.com/en/github/authenticating-to-github/configuring-two-factor-authentication) on your Github account.
+- [ ]  Enable [two-factor authentication](https://docs.github.com/en/github/authenticating-to-github/configuring-two-factor-authentication) on your Github account.

 #### Rippling

-:red_circle: This section is super important to ensure payroll + operations support
+This section is super important to ensure payroll + operations support

-1. [ ] Rippling is our HRIS (Human Resource Information System) for all team members.
+- [ ] Rippling is our HRIS (Human Resource Information System) for all team members.
-   1. [ ] Access the Rippling [Dashboard](https://app.rippling.com) and make sure you complete any outstanding tasks assigned to you.
+   - [ ] Access the Rippling [Dashboard](https://app.rippling.com) and make sure you complete any outstanding tasks assigned to you.
-   2. [ ] For contractors being paid by the hour, it may be useful to save an invoice template for future use.
+   - [ ] For contractors being paid by the hour, it may be useful to save an invoice template for future use.
 An invoice template can be found in Google Docs by searching `Invoice Template` or [here](https://docs.google.com/spreadsheets/d/1faslC4H_NSLsk8jd8xUuwgAjqhkdSlaI0D1WINA1y9Y/edit#gid=0).
-2. [ ] Don't forget to comply with the contract you signed, and make sure you understand [Intellectual Property](https://about.gitlab.com/handbook/people-group/code-of-conduct/#intellectual-property-and-protecting-ip).
+- [ ] Don't forget to comply with the contract you signed, and make sure you understand [Intellectual Property](https://about.gitlab.com/handbook/people-group/code-of-conduct/#intellectual-property-and-protecting-ip).

 #### User Intro
 - [ ] Create and add your own [[user readme|templates.user-readme]].
 This goes in `user.{{ALIAS}}`
    - NOTE: this may take some time to create so please feel free to iterate on it over the course of the week

 #### Discord